 The immune system regulates almost every physiological process and hence is intimately linked to health and diseases.
 The goals of our lab are to understand the behavior of the immune system in inflammation, infection, cancer and reproduction.
-Our recent work has defined important regulators in the control of the production and diversification of systemic and mucosal antibodies to combat infections.
-We have also studied immune cells, specifically maternal B lymphocytes, during human pregnancy and revealed the function of these cells in promoting healthy pregnancy and their defects in conditions such as pretem birth.
+Our recent work has defined important regulatory mechanisms of the production and diversification of systemic and mucosal antibodies, a process that is crucial for immune protection against infections.
+We have also studied immune cells, specifically B lymphocytes, during development and reproduction and revealed the function of these cells in promoting healthy pregnancy and their defects in conditions such as pretem birth.

 We are based in the Wayne State University School of Medicine and the Barbara Ann Karmanos Cancer Institute, an NCI-designated comprehensive cancer center.
 Immunological concepts and technologies are integral to our work.
 We also collaborate with many scientists and clinicians in the academia and the industry.